 Patton McDowell will serve as lead faculty and facilitator for this cohort.

 PATTON MCDOWELL EdD, MBA, CFRE

 President, PMA Consulting LLC

 Prior to his tenure in higher education, he worked as the state Program Director for Special Olympics North Carolina (Raleigh, NC), and as an Assistant for Education & Training for Special Olympics International in Washington D.C.
 Patton is a native of Elizabeth City, NC, and received a BA in English Education from UNC Chapel Hill, where he was a Morehead Scholar.
-He received his MBA from the McColl School of Business at Queens, and is pursuing a doctorate in Organizational Change and Leadership from the University of Southern California.
+He received his MBA from the McColl School of Business at Queens, and his doctorate in Organizational Change and Leadership from the University of Southern California.
 He is a certified Master Trainer for AFP International.